A sweet homemade chai latte concentrate made with black tea and full of chai spices.

 You can this homemade chai syrup to regular milk or any nut, seed or soy milk of your choice.
 I love using a milk frother to make mine, then topping it with a little ground cinnamon.

 I use a 1:1 ratio, 1 part milk and 1 part chai concentrate.
 Warm the milk and add the chai concentrate.
 Enjoy with a sprinkle of ground cinnamon on top.

 Store the remaining concentrate in the refrigerator for up to a month.

 - 3-4 cm fresh ginger

 - 1 tsp whole coriander seeds

-- Using a mortar and pestle, gently pound the cardamom pods, fennel seeds, coriander seeds and black peppercorn.
+- Using a mortar and pestle, gently pound the cardamom pods, fennel seeds, coriander seeds and black peppercorn until very lightly crushed.

 - In a saucepan combine all the water and spices together and bring to a gentle simmer.
 Simmer for 15 minutes.

-- Take it off the heat and add in the tea bags and brown rice syrup.
-Remove the tea bags or tea strainer after 4 minutes, then allow the mixture to cool completely.
+- Take it off the heat and add in the tea and brown rice syrup and let it steep and cool down.

-- Strain out the spices and pour the chai tea concentrate into a clean, sterilised bottle.
+- Strain out the spices and tea and pour the chai tea concentrate into a clean bottle.